sslotsky/violet-paginator-docs/introduction.md

 ## Fetching

 In order for `violet-paginator` to fetch a page of records, users need to supply a `fetch` function.
 The only hard requirement is that the function returns a promise.
 When `violet-paginator` calls your `fetch` function, it will supply a `pageInfo` object.
-This object contains a `query` property, which contains the request parameters for pagination and filtering, if applicable.
+This object contains a `query` property, which contains the request parameters for pagination.
+It also contains filtering parameters, if applicable.
 Example fetch function:

 ```javascript
 import api from 'ROOT/api'